 Registered Nurse (Nurse Practitioner)

-This designation signifies that the RN has completed advanced education (or has demonstrated substantially equivalent education and experience) and has passed an approved exam demonstrating extended practice competencies.
+These designations show that they have completed advanced education (or demonstrated substantially equivalent education and experience) and passed an approved exam.
 Only an RN registered on the extended practice register can use the titles:

 - registered nurse (extended practice) or RN(EP)

 What can an RN(NP) do that an RN can’t do?

 In addition to the health-care services an RN provides, an RN(NP) can independently:

 - order and manage the results of screening and diagnostic tests

 RN(NP)s consult and collaborate with other health-care professionals when needed to ensure the overall health-care needs of clients are met.
 Find more information about standards and competencies for RN(NP)s here.